Treaty of Devol: Aftermath

 Bohemond never returned to Antioch (he went to Sicily where he died in 1111), and the carefully constructed clauses of the Treaty were never implemented.
 Bohemond's nephew, Tancred, refused to honor the Treaty.

 The question of the status of Antioch and the adjacent Cilician cities troubled the Empire for many years afterwards.
-Although the Treaty of Devol never came into effect, it provided the legal basis for Byzantine negotiations with the crusaders for the next thirty years, and for imperial claims to Antioch during the reigns of John II and Manuel I. Therefore, John II attempted to impose his authority, traveling to Antioch himself in 1137 with his army and besieging the city.
+Although the Treaty of Deabolis never came into effect, it provided the legal basis for Byzantine negotiations with the crusaders for the next thirty years, and for imperial claims to Antioch during the reigns of John II and Manuel I. Therefore, John II attempted to impose his authority, traveling to Antioch himself in 1137 with his army and besieging the city.
 The citizens of Antioch tried to negotiate, but John demanded the unconditional surrender of the city.
 After asking the permission of the King of Jerusalem, Fulk, which he received, Raymond, the Prince of Antioch, agreed to surrender the city to John.
-The agreement, by which Raymond swore homage to John, was explicitly based on the Treaty of Devol, but went beyond it: Raymond, who was recognized as an imperial vassal for Antioch, promised the Emperor free entry to Antioch, and undertook to hand over the city in return for investiture with Aleppo, Shaizar, Homs and Hama as soon as these were conquered from the Muslims.
-Then, Raymond would rule the new conquests and Antioch would revert to direct imperial rule.
+The agreement, by which Raymond swore homage to John, was explicitly based on the Treaty of Deabolis, but went beyond it: Raymond, who was recognized as an imperial vassal for Antioch, promised the Emperor free entry to Antioch, and undertook to hand over the city in return for investiture with Aleppo, Shaizar, Homs and Hama as soon as these were conquered from the Muslims.
+Then Raymond would rule the new conquests and Antioch would revert to direct imperial rule.
 The campaign finally failed, however, partly because Raymond and Joscelin II, Count of Edessa, who had been obliged to join John as his vassals, did not pull their weight.
 When, on their return to Antioch, John insisted on taking possession of the city, the two princes organized a riot.
 John found himself besieged in the city, and was forced to leave in 1138, recalled to Constantinople.
 He diplomatically accepted Raymond's and Joscelin's insistence that they had nothing to do with the rebellion.
 John repeated his operation in 1142, but he unexpectedly died, and the Byzantine army retired.

-It was not until 1158, during the reign of Manuel I, that Antioch truly became a vassal of the empire, after Manuel forced Prince Raynald of Châtillon to swear fealty to him in punishment for Raynald's attack on Byzantine Cyprus.
-The Greek Patriarch was restored, and ruled simultaneously with the Latin Patriarch.
+It was not until 1158, during the reign of Manuel I, when Antioch truly became a vassal of the empire, after Manuel forced Prince Raynald of Châtillon to swear fealty to him as punishment for Raynald's attack on Byzantine Cyprus.
+The Greek patriarch was restored, and ruled simultaneously with the Latin patriarch.
 Antioch, weakened by powerless regents after Raynald's capture by the Muslims in 1160, remained a Byzantine vassal state until 1182 when internal divisions following Manuel's death in 1180 hindered the Empire's ability to enforce its claim.

-In the Balkan frontier, the Treaty of Deabolis marked the end of the Norman threat to the southern Adriatic littoral during Alexios' reign and later; the efficacy of the frontier defenses deterred any further invasions through Dyrrachium for most of the 12th century.
+On the Balkan frontier, the Treaty of Deabolis marked the end of the Norman threat to the southern Adriatic littoral during Alexios' reign and later; the efficacy of the frontier defenses deterred any further invasions through Dyrrachium for most of the 12th century.